Spitfire Studio Strings Professional by Spitfire Audio Review

 Combining Symphonic and Studio Versions

 The UI is a classical Spitfire Audio interface and is in line with their other products released for some years.
-Now with Kontakt 6 and larger screen real estate, I would like to see Spitfire to upgrade their look and feel and as with their non-Kontakt libraries provide a UI that is just larger and offers more information which comes with easier to read for many as well.
-In these days their UI used on common high res screens is extremely small.
+Now with Kontakt 6 and larger screen real estate, I would like to see Spitfire upgrade their look and feel, and as with their non-Kontakt libraries provide a UI that is just larger and offers more information which comes with easier to read for many as well.
+These days their UI used on common high res screens is extremely small.
 The GUI cannot be scaled.
 Any composer who owns another Spitfire library will find their way around rather quickly.